About

 • Thanksgiving dessert, for the non-traditional.

-• Holiday brunch, because pumpkin isn’t just for fall!
+• Holiday brunch, because pumpkin isn’t just for the fall months!

 • Weekend baking activity, because why not?

-This pumpkin bundt bundt cake will keep up to 5 days, tightly wrapped, or placed in an airtight container, and stored on your kitchen counter.
+This pumpkin bundt bundt cake will keep up to 5 days, tightly wrapped with plastic wrap, or placed in an airtight container, and stored on your kitchen counter.

 Pumpkin Bundt Cake